Leased vs. Financed: Which Gets the $10K Deduction?

 A lease is a rental agreement.
 You pay for the right to use someone else's vehicle for a set period - typically 24 to 36 months.
 At the end, you return the vehicle or buy it for a predetermined price.

 The leasing company owns the vehicle.
 They hold the title.
-Any financing happens on their end - they might have borrowed money to buy the vehicle, but you didn't.
-Your monthly lease payment covers depreciation, fees, and implicit financing costs rolled into one number.
+Any financing happens on their end - they might have borrowed money to buy the vehicle, but you did not.

-The IRS looks at ownership.
-Since you don't own the vehicle and didn't take out a loan to buy it, you can't deduct interest.
-There's no loan in your name.
+There is no loan in your name.
 No Form 1098-VLI gets sent to you.
-No deduction appears on your tax return.
+No car loan interest deduction appears on your tax return.

 Example 1: $40,000 Vehicle, Single Filer with $80,000 Income